ASaiM/hmp_mock_tests/doc/report/report.md

 # Results

-## Abundances of expected strains and taxonomy

-The expected abundances based on ribosomal RNA operon counts.
-During biological manipulations and sequencing, some bias may arise that modify the abundances of strains.
-Indeed, to get "real" abundances of expected strains, raw metagenomic sequences of both samples are mapped on genomes of expected strains.

-We observe differences between expected abundances based on ribosomal RNA operon counts from metadata and abundances based on mapping counts (Figure \ref{}).

-As further taxonomic analyses are based on raw metagenomic sequences, we decide to use abundances based on mapping counts instead of abundances based on ribosomal RNA operon counts from metadata.

 ## Results of pretreatments in pipelines

 In both workflows (Figures \ref{ebi_pipeline} and \ref{asaim_workflow}), raw sequences are pre-processed before any taxonomic or functional analysis.
 These preprocessing steps include quality control to remove low quality, small or duplicated sequences and also rRNA sorting to sort rRNA/rDNA sequences from non rRNA sequences (Figures \ref{ebi_pipeline} and \ref{asaim_workflow}).
 The used tools and parameters for these pretreatments are different between *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}) and ASaiM workflow (Figure \ref{asaim_workflow}).
 So, even with similar raw input sequences, pretreatment outputs are different (Table \ref{pretreatment_stats}).